microsoft/PowerApps-Samples/cds/Metadata-Visualizer/README.md

 **Q. What library is used to render the ER Viewer diagram?**

 [Microsoft Automatic Graph Layout](https://www.microsoft.com/research/project/microsoft-automatic-graph-layout/) (MSAGL). *MSAGL is a .NET tool for graph layout and viewing.
 It was developed in Microsoft by Lev Nachmanson, Sergey Pupyrev, Tim Dwyer and Ted Hart.*

+## Version history

+04-06-2021

+- Added the global plug-in in the report
+- Added the workflow activities registration status in the reports
+- Improved the registration status message
+- Added the categories for plug-in and workflows in the reports